Kroger-Technology/Snow-Globe/exampleUsage/README.md

 ./gradlew clean test
 ```

-##Project contents
+## Project contents

-- `src/nginx`: All of the nginx configuration files that are being tested.
+- `src/nginx`: All of the Nginx configuration files that are being tested.
 - `src/test/java/org/test/ExampleTest.java`: The test class that is used.
 - `build.gradle`: A build tool configuration file to run the tests.
 - `snow-globe.yaml`: The configuration file for the snow-globe framework.